 - Specific engagement with interested Black students and other students of color regarding their unique experience and specific support that can help ensure a positive and valuable semester for them.

-- Intentionally creating space for White students to discuss their roles and responsibilities with Black students and students of color within and outside the classroom.
+- Intentionally creating opportunities for White students to discuss their roles and responsibilities with Black students and students of color within and outside the classroom.
 This is also to help them understand how their experience with Ugandans might be different than their Black peers.

 - A commitment to discussing, addressing, and redressing dynamics of power in our classrooms and spaces of learning.